Rabbid76/graphics-snippets/documentation/projection_and_depth.md

 To convert form the depth of the depth buffer to the original Z-coordinate, the projection (Orthographic or Perspective), and the near plane and far plane has to be known.

+In the following is assumed that the depth range is in [0, 1] and depth is a value in this range:

 *Orthographic Projection*

     n = near, f = far